SPT-3G D1: CMB temperature and polarization power spectra and cosmology from 2019 and 2020 observations of the SPT-3G Main field: Power Spectrum

 We debias the band powers for all the effects included in \cref{eq:simsmodel}, i.e. the multiplicative \healpix{} pixel window function, transfer function, and temperature beam, and the additive filtering artifact and inpainting residuals.
 As described in \cref{sec:beams}, the quadrupolar beam leakage as well as the polarized beams are treated as parametrized systematics in the signal data model at the likelihood level.
 We bin the power spectrum estimates into $\Delta \ell = 50$ band powers using uniform weighting in $D_\ell$ with the binning operator

-Binning reduces the impact of possible errors on the off-diagonal terms of the covariance matrix and reduces the residual mode mixing due to the \polspice{} regularization. \citet{camphuis_accurate_2022} show that with our mask, the covariance precision is of order 1\% at this binning size.
-Binning also reduces the size of the data vector, reducing the computational cost of likelihood estimation.
+Binning reduces the impact of possible errors on the off-diagonal terms of the covariance matrix and reduces the residual mode mixing due to the \polspice{} regularization. \citet{camphuis_accurate_2022} show that with our mask, the covariance precision is of order 1\% at this binning size. \RR{As noted in \cref{sec:covariance}, this binning results in a $2.5\%$ correlation between adjacent bins, which arises from the effects of masking.} Binning also reduces the size of the data vector, reducing the computational cost of likelihood estimation.
 Binning can potentially hide features in the power spectrum and reduce constraining power, but Fig. 1 of~\citep{balkenhol24} shows that the binning choice made here leads to a negligible increase in cosmological parameter errors.
 This yields the final expression for the debiased binned band powers,

 where $\bar{C}^{\XY;\mu\nu}_\ell$ is the average of the cross-power spectra calculated from different bundles from \cref{eq:crosspower} and other terms have been defined above.

 We also calculate $Q^{\XY;\mu\nu}_{b\ell}$, the band power window functions that summarize all the effects of debiasing and binning and relate the theoretical sky signal power spectra to the data vector: